Jun

 INGREDIENTS

-1 lb bag dry navy beans
+1 lb bag dry navy or other white beans

 leftover ham (a ham bone is especially good)